-Historical evidence, once again, provides some support in favor of this story.
-Similar to their financial systems, a distinction is often made between England and Germany's industrialization patterns.
-The British process of industrialization mainly relied upon small-and medium-scale industries, textile manufacturing being a prime example.
-Germany, on the other hand, largely utilized heavy manufacturing and chemical industries for its development, both requiring far greater investment than in the case of England (see Landes, 1969, and related references in Baliga and Polak, 2002).
+the other hand, largely utilized heavy manufacturing and chemical industries for its development, both requiring far greater investment than in the case of England (see Landes, 1969, and related references in Baliga and Polak, 2002).
 Consistent with the evidence, our model suggests that this technological difference would be reflected in a greater German reliance on intermediated finance especially if banks are efficient intermediaries and the wealth distribution is more equitable.

 Using a static model of monitored and non-monitored debt, Baliga and Polak (2002) too stress the role of investment size for Western Europe's financial structure.
 Importantly though, our dynamic model suggests that long-run differences in financial structure are neutral with respect to investment size.
-As long as $f{10} < \widehat{f}1$ (or less than f_1^a), differences in f{10} do not translate into differences in the stationary distribution, that is, point D. This is because q affects threshold wealth requirements (\underline{a} and \overline{a}) as well as expected income from investment.
+As long as $f{10} < \hat{f}1$ (or less than $f_1^a$ ), differences in $f{10}$ do not translate into differences in the stationary distribution, that is, point D. This is because q affects threshold wealth requirements ( $\underline{a}$ and $\overline{a}$ ) as well as expected income from investment.
 In the short-run, a higher q could increase reliance upon bank-finance but it also enables successful capitalists to earn more.
-When more of the middle-class capitalists move above \overline{a} , they do not need to be monitored so that reliance upon bank finance declines.
+When more of the middle-class capitalists move above $\overline{a}$ , they do not need to be monitored so that reliance upon bank finance declines.